HRagunathan-03/bunny-haven/README.md

 - On smaller screens, clicking on the burger icon opens the dropdown, but hides the page content.
 *Used the Javascript code provided for the Boardwalk Games project, to close the navbar once the user has clicked the link.*

+- Testing the Adopt page showed that the cards in the "Meet the bunnies" page are not centered on smaller screen.
+This issue is yet to be fixed.

+###Automated Testing

 ### Sources
 Code Institute Boardwalk Games Project Board